 I have witnessed one-sided conversations, screaming in the middle of the night, moaning and groaning, yelling for his privates and specialists to “bunker down” or fussing at them for not listening.

-Then we have the bloodcurdling scream of terror which can pretty much scare the hair off your head if you are deep asleep yourself!
+Then we have the bloodcurdling scream of terror, which can scare the hair off your head if you are deep asleep!

-I have learned that he can be pretty violent in his sleep and have suffered my share of bruises in the process.
+I have learned that he can be pretty violent in his sleep and have suffered my share of bruises.

-The only doctor I can really relate to is Dr. Seuss, so I can’t really define and understand what avoidance is.
+The only doctor I can relate to is Dr. Seuss, so I can’t define and understand what avoidance is.

-According to the Mayo Clinic, avoidance includes: “Trying to avoid thinking or talking about traumatic event, feeling emotionally numb, avoiding activities they once enjoyed, hopelessness about the future, memory problems, trouble concentrating, difficulty maintaining close relationships.”
+According to the Mayo Clinic, avoidance includes: “Trying to avoid thinking or talking about traumatic events, feeling emotionally numb, avoiding activities they once enjoyed, hopelessness about the future, memory problems, trouble concentrating, difficulty maintaining close relationships.”

 Well, that beat my initial thought of avoidance as being just the avoidance of family.

-Open communication is something that doesn’t happen in our marriage – not for the duration of our marriage, but especially since he has been home.
-It’s not just about avoiding war-related topics, it’s pretty much anything and everything.
+Open communication doesn’t happen in our marriage – not for the duration of our marriage, but especially since he has been home.
+It’s not just about avoiding war-related topics; it’s pretty much anything and everything.

 The most we talk about is what he might want for supper that evening or perhaps the latest about his mother if he listens to me long enough to rant.

-I have absolutely no idea what is going on with my husband’s life.
-What a shame huh?
+I have no idea what is going on with my husband’s life.
+What a shame, huh?

-Considering this used to be my very best friend and that we shared everything with each other.
+Considering this used to be my best friend, we shared everything.

-He avoids large crowds, any type of crowded small places, family, me and the list could just keep going.
+He avoids large crowds, crowded small places, family, me, and the list could just keep going.

-Every once in a blue moon my PTSD Vet will out of the blue relay some information on his ventures in Iraq to me.
+Every once in a blue moon, my PTSD Vet will relay information on his Iraq ventures to me.

 What he has told me has left me horrified and shocked, so I can understand why most of them don’t want to talk about it.

-Emotional Numbing: Oh yeah.
-What irritates me about the military’s “maybe/might/possibly” definition doesn’t quite explain the lengths to which this numbness goes to.
+Oh yeah.
+What irritates me about the military’s “maybe/might/possibly” definition is that it doesn’t quite explain the lengths to which this numbness goes.
 He doesn’t care about anything or anyone.
 Period.

 He doesn’t care what he says, how he hurts people, how he lets them down.
 He doesn’t care if he hurts himself or any consequences of his actions.

-He doesn’t even try to act like he cares.
-That’s not emotional numbing, Uncle Sam, its emotional death.
+He doesn’t even try to act as if he cares.
+That’s not emotionally numbing, Uncle Sam; it’s emotional death.

 It’s the end of my old husband and friend.
-It’s an empty shell of a person with no heart and no conscious.
+It’s an empty shell of a person with no heart and conscience.

-They don’t feel anything, they don’t care about anything and they just feel nothing.
+They don’t feel anything, don’t care about anything, and feel nothing.

-The most common complaint of combat PTSD veterans is that they know they should feel something, they just can’t.
-T
+The most common complaint of combat PTSD veterans is that they know they should feel something but can’t.

-heir minds have lost that hardwire to be capable of feeling.
-The soldier might go through the motions of saying what you want to hear, but do they really feel apologetic?
+Their minds have lost that hardwire to be capable of feeling.
+The soldier might go through the motions of saying what you want to hear, but do they feel apologetic?

 Do they feel love and happiness?
 Nada on all the above.
-They are simply just there.
+They are just there.

-You will come to see me refer to my combat PTSD veteran with many names – some nice and not so nice.
-“Dr. Jekyll and Mr. Hyde”, “Pod Person”, “Empty Shell Man” are my three nice ones.
+You will come to see me refer to my combat PTSD veteran with many names – some nice and some not so nice.
+“Dr. Jekyll and Mr. Hyde,” “Pod Person,” and “Empty Shell Man” are my three nice ones.

-They sound like themselves, they look like their old selves, but inside it’s just a walking empty zombie.
+They sound like themselves and look like their old selves, but inside, it’s just walking empty zombies.

-Avoiding Activities He Once Enjoyed: Let’s revamp that phrase.
-Let’s add in, avoids all family members, buddies at work, loses interest in fishing (which was his all-time favorite pastime), working or putzing in his garage, and, of course, spending any time with his wife or kids.
+Let’s revamp that phrase.
+Let’s add that he avoids all family members and work buddies, loses interest in fishing (which was his all-time favorite pastime), wastes time in his garage, and, of course, doesn’t spend any time with his wife or kids.

-This has to be the one of the hardest things to deal with because most of the time the spouse or significant other feels it’s them and, trust me, talk about a slap to the old self esteem!
+This has to be one of the hardest things to deal with because most of the time, the spouse or significant other feels it’s them, and trust me, talk about a slap to the old self-esteem!

 The only activity I can say my husband still enjoys and doesn’t avoid is football.
-Any and all football.
-I think with football fanatics, we could have a nuclear meltdown outside and the world be lost…but as long as football is still on television, hey, it’s all good.
+Any football.
+With football fanatics, we could have a nuclear meltdown outside, and the world is lost, but as long as football is still on television, it’s all good.

-I sometimes come across things that were purchased as hobby items, some never used but once or twice, and it saddens me because he has lost so much interest in everything.
+I sometimes come across things purchased as hobby items, some never used but once or twice, and it saddens me because he has lost so much interest in everything.

-I can honestly say I really don’t understand this one and perhaps in my situation this is the only one that has me stumped as far as a layman’s definition.
+I can honestly say I don’t understand this one, and perhaps in my situation, this is the only one that has me stumped as far as a layman’s definition.

-I know he hasn’t mentioned school, growing old, concerns that we have a pre-teen on our hands and driving lessons to deal with soon or college plans…nothing.
+I know he hasn’t mentioned school, growing old, concerns that we have a pre-teen on our hands, driving lessons to deal with soon, or college plans…nothing.

-He says he has absolutely nothing to look forward to and doesn’t want to.
+He says he has nothing to look forward to and doesn’t want to.

-We used to sit and discuss how we would live up here on this ol’ mountain, discussing our dentures and hope that the grandchildren raise a white flag before coming up the driveway so pappy don’t shoot.
+We used to sit and discuss how we would live up here on this ol’ mountain, discussing our dentures and hoping the grandchildren raise a white flag before coming up the driveway, so pappy doesn’t shoot.

 That comforting rocking chair of a future holds no place with him anymore.

-Most couples can look forward to growing old together, sharing the memories or what can be with our children, but my vet just doesn’t have an interest in any of it.
+Most couples can look forward to growing old together, sharing the memories, or what can be with our children, but my vet doesn’t have an interest in any of it.

-In the beginning when I first heard this term, I thought it pertained to sex!
-Naturally, after researching (insert blush here), I realized that it had nothing to do with that at all!
+In the beginning, when I first heard this term, I thought it pertained to sex!
+Naturally, after researching (insert blush here), I realized that it had nothing to do with that!

-The best way I can define this for you is this: when your vet comes home and sleeps with his gun.
+The best way I can define this is when your vet comes home and sleeps with his gun.
 Perhaps he wakes up and reaches for his gun.

 Constantly watching behind his back as if something is going to walk up behind him, entering a room and sitting with his back against the wall, or fear of coming up on a corner on a street where he can’t see around it.

-I have also seen my husband walk into a place and immediately scout out all exits, carefully look around all the place for “out of place” patrons or suspicious characters.
+I have also seen my husband walk into a place and immediately scout out all exits, carefully looking around the place for “out of place” patrons or suspicious characters.

-To put it simply, the vet is on guard all the time at any place.
+Simply put, the vet is always on guard at any place.

 They can’t seem to relax, and they don’t seem to understand they do not have the same potential threats as they did overseas.

-Still looking for it but I think I am slowly losing hope that it will be found.
-I used to think he was so preoccupied with other things that he would simply forget…but it’s getting worse and the more I think about it, the more I see it in everyday things.
+Still looking for it, but I am slowly losing hope that it will be found.
+I used to think he was so preoccupied with other things that he would forget…but it’s getting worse, and the more I think about it, the more I see it in everyday things.